 |XZ+ Turbo||Rs 8.85 lakh|

-With an aggressive starting price of Rs 7.79 lakh, the updated Skoda Rapid is a proper three-box midsize sedan for hatchback money.
-Despite the price, there’s been no stinting in the engine compartment though, with the Rapid now powered by a new-age direct-injection, turbo-petrol engine.
-The 110hp engine offers ample performance and makes the Rapid a more entertaining drive.
+With an aggressive starting price of Rs 7.79 lakh, the Skoda Rapid is a proper three-box midsize sedan for hatchback money.
+Despite the price, there’s been no stinting in the engine compartment, with the sole engine on offer – a 110hp, 1.0-litre direct-injection, turbo-petrol unit offering ample performance for a more entertaining drive.
 Gearbox options include a 6-speed manual or a torque converter automatic.
 The entry-level Rider and Rider Plus trims come across as good value for money though the sedan is now past its prime and not as well equipped as newer mid-sizers in the market.
-As ever, the Skoda Rapid’s strong build and practical nature hold appeal.
+As ever, the Rapid’s strong build and practical nature hold appeal.
 Read our review here.

 |Skoda Rapid Specifications|

 |Skoda Rapid Sub-Rs 10 lakh variants|